Kentucky Landlord-Tenant Law 2026: URLTA Cities, Deposits & Eviction Notices

 Q: Is there a limit on how much a landlord can charge for a security deposit in Kentucky?

-A: No. Kentucky does not impose a statutory limit on security deposit amounts.
+A: No. Kentucky does not impose a statewide statutory limit on security deposit amounts.
 However, most landlords charge one to two months' rent.
-In KURLTA jurisdictions, the deposit must be held in a separate escrow account.
+In URLTA jurisdictions, the deposit must be held in a separate account and the tenant must receive the account location and account number.

 Q: How long does my Kentucky landlord have to return my security deposit?